patlun/mousetrapboxes/README.md

 - [Mjölner mouse trap top and bottom with locking](src/Mjölner_w_lock.scad)

 You can use the customier to set the measurerments you need.

+# Stl

+There is stl files for the top and bottom with and without locking mechanism in the stl directory

 # Printing